TermiT/ZipFile/README.md

 Zip File Creation Example
 ================

-		// This loads the module for use in the JavaScript var zipfile = require("zipfile");
+		// This loads the module for use in the JavaScript. var zipfile = require("zipfile");

         var zip = zipfile.create("/path/to/zip/as/string.zip");